Darxo/Hardened/README.md

 - Change **Dodge** effect is now between 5% and 20% of Initiative (instead of always 15%) depending on the amount of adjacent empty tiles
 - Change **Duelist** to only works for one-handed weapons.
 The Penetration is increased to 30% and is now also halfed with 2 enemies and disabled with 3+
+- **Fortified Mind** now provides 30% Resolve (up from 25%).
+This Bonus is now reduces by 1% for each Helmet Weight.
 - **Nimble**, **Poise** and **Battle Forged** no longer provide any Reach Ignore
 - **Nimble** now always provides a 60% Hitpoint damage reduction but no longer reduces your armor damage taken.
 It now increases your armor damage taken by a percentage equal to your combined helmet and armor weight

 - **Flail Spinner** now has a 100% chance to procc (up from 50%) but will only target a random different valid enemy.
+- Rework **Formidable Approach** to only works for Two-Handed weapons.
+It now grant 15 Melee Skill instead of Reach but only triggers when you are the one moving next to an enemy.
+When your maximum Hitpoints are higher than those of your opponent, it removes confident from them.
 - **Inspiring Presence** no longer requires a banner.
 It is only active for the brother with the highest resolve among all brothers with that perk and only affects brothers with less resolve than the Leader.
 It now proccs on Round-Start instead of Turn-Start.
 - Rework **Spear Advantage** to double the effect of Reach Advantage on you
 - Relocate the skill **Sprint** from **Pathfinder** to **Footwork**. **Footwork** has been renamed to **Escape Artist**